joaopalmeiro/code-profiler/README.md

 ### Considerations

-- `code-profiler` expects the `extensions.json` and `settings.json` files to be in the current working directory.
+- `code-profiler` expects the `extensions.json`, `settings.json`, and `versions.json` files to be in the current working directory.
 - `code-profiler` generates the output file in the current working directory.
-- After importing a profile, reload VS Code, as the extension versions may differ from the ones you have installed.
+- When importing a profile and previewing one of the extensions, the version may not match the expected one, as the version shown will be that of the active profile.
+After importing the profile, check that the extensions are at the expected versions from the Extensions tab.

 ## Development